How to implement DKIM and/or DMARC on Microsoft Exchange Server

 Although many organizations are migrating to the cloud via Microsoft 365 or Exchange Online, we still see many operating their own on-premises Microsoft Exchange Server.
+In this article we’ll talk about how to implement DKIM and DMARC on a Microsoft Exchange Server.

 Over the past few years we’ve seen an increase in implementations of DMARC and DKIM in various platforms.
 Unfortunately, there is no out-of-the-box support for DKIM and DMARC in Microsoft Exchange, but there are third-party solutions available.